 Premature menopause is often genetically inherited.
 Any woman who is aware that her mother, aunt or maternal grandmother started their menopause early (i.e. in their 20s, 30s or 40s) may consider egg freezing as a form of fertility preservation.

-Women wishing to undergo a sex change operation may consider freezing their eggs in order to preserve their fertility ahead commencing hormone therapy or surgery.
+Women wishing to undergo a sex change operation may consider freezing their eggs in order to preserve their fertility ahead of commencing hormone therapy or surgery.

 Some couples having IVF may have ethical or moral concerns over freezing embryos and such couples may find egg freezing an acceptable alternative treatment.